Learn & WatchSubmitMagazine

 - Contact Us

 Green tea is well-known for its antioxidant content and is thought of as a superfood in the world of nutrition.
-Originating in China and Japan, green tea has slowly gained popularity in the US in recent years and different American companies are debuting their own kinds.
+Originating in China and Japan, green tea is equally as popular in the US.
 If you want to give yourself a break from the regular breakfast tea and are looking to try a brew beyond your usual caffeinated drink, then green tea is the ideal choice.

 You can find a huge variety of different green tea products on the market, including cold brew, matcha powders, loose-leaf teas, tea bags, and different green tea supplements.
-Because green tea has a lower caffeine content, it can serve as a great alternative to coffee, especially if your body can’t withstand high caffeine intake and you get a headache after drinking coffee.
-You should keep in mind that the caffeine content of different products varies — as a rough estimate, 8 ounces of perfectly brewed green tea can serve you around 0.002 ounces of caffeine.
+Because green tea has a lower caffeine content, it can serve as a great alternative to coffee, and we all know someone who could probably drink less coffee every day (and that someone might be you).
+You should keep in mind that the caffeine content of different products varies — as a rough estimate, 8 ounces of perfectly brewed green tea has around 28 milligrams of caffeine whereas a cup of coffee of the same size has around 95 milligrams of caffeine.

 Buying Guide: Green Tea

-If you’re a true tea connoisseur, not all the green tea that you get off the shelves will satisfy your cravings for a fresh, earthy cup.
+If you’re a true tea connoisseur, or even if you are just someone looking to get into teas, not all the green tea that you get off the shelves will satisfy your cravings for a fresh, earthy cup.
 When you’re looking through the top green tea options to get a healthy dose of caffeine or give yourself the perfect kickstart to your day, there are a lot of factors that you need to consider before choosing any product.
-You’ll also want to invest in a green tea that fully releases its contents as soon as it hits boiling water to invigorate your senses with an enticing, crisp flavor.
+You’ll also want to look for a green tea that fully releases its contents as soon as it hits boiling water to invigorate your senses with an enticing, crisp flavor.
 To help, we’ve put together this comprehensive buying guide with all the information you’ll need to make the right choice for your needs.

 The Difference Between Green Tea and Black Tea

-While green tea and black tea are extracted from the same plant, the main differences stem from the plantations, harvesting process, the way tea leaves are processed, and how they’re brewed.
+You may be thinking “Obviously green and black teas are different!”, but they are actually more similar than you think!
+Green tea and black tea are actually extracted from the same plant.
+However, the main differences between the teas stem from the plantations, the harvesting process, the way tea leaves are processed, and how they’re brewed.

 Black tea is mainly grown in China, India, Africa, and Sri Lanka.
 Green tea, on the other hand, comes from China, Vietnam, Japan, and Indonesia.
 Although these tea products are made from the same plant, green tea is extracted from a variety that’s more commonly found in plantations from Southeast Asia, while black tea is more commonly cultivated and found in India.